ElenaKusevska/Scripts_and_progs_for_comp_chem_calcs/README.md

 # scripts_for_computational_center

-Scripts for making preparing and submitting computational chemistry jobs to the cluster easier.
+Scripts for making preparing and processing computational chemistry jobs and submitting them to the cluster easier.